a-c-m/firstfiveminutes/index.md

 - ... ?

 ## Contribute
 This is not my idea, I think.
 I am sure I heard it somewhere else, but I made an image for it using [Canva](https://www.canva.com/), and then this website.
-It's hosted on [github pages](https://pages.github.com/), using [jekyll](https://jekyllrb.com/) - which means its very easy for anyone to [help](https://github.com/a-c-m/firstfiveminutes/issues) with ideas, designs, spelling fixes etc.
+It's hosted on [github pages](https://pages.github.com/), using [jekyll](https://jekyllrb.com/) - which means it's very easy for anyone to [help](https://github.com/a-c-m/firstfiveminutes/issues) with ideas, designs, spelling fixes etc.
 There is probably a lot of research/ideas in this space, please share them (ideally with a [PR](https://github.com/a-c-m/firstfiveminutes/pulls)) and I will update this page.

 **Be the change you want to see in your workplace/industry/world.**